AJGQ/AJGQ.github.io/ideas/games_as_relations.md

 If it exists only winners and losers in the game, then that graph is going to be a serial relation, which means there exists a group of Strategies that are the best ones.

+One important question now is, what is the structure of S and T, such that the __S.T__ and __S^n__ is easy to calculate.

+Matrices have that property, but then it has to have all of the __GameStates__ in the row and collumn.

 # Example